osrf/ros2multirobotbook/src/ros2_cli.md

 worth noting the client and server relationship here.
 Since ROS may have multiple nodes running some nodes may offer service, these are servers, and other ROS nodes may call those servers, these are the clients.
 The clients can be other ROS nodes, or for these examples, a human using the CLI.

-The command line interface for services and actions are very similar, in fact the both have only four sub commands.
+The command line interface for services and actions are very similar, in fact the both have only four subcommands.
 Let's run the `action` and `service` commands and compare them.

 ```{.sourceCode .bash}
 kscottz@kscottz-ratnest:~$ ros2 action --help